-- Failure to notice and diagnose an apparent early-stage disease.
+- Failure to notice and diagnose, or misdiagnosing an apparent early-stage disease.

 - Failure to count all tools used during a surgical procedure.
 When items are forgotten and are left behind inside of patients’ bodies, it is referred to as surgical object retention or a surgical error.
 Whether a forgotten object is a soft pad of gauze or a sharp pair of scissors, the end result can be blockage, organ damage, internal bleeding, or death.

 - Practicing in a field for which the doctor is not actually licensed or qualified.

 - Improperly sterilizing tools and equipment, including failure to wash hands and take other hygienic measures prior to an operation or examination.

 - Incorrectly filling out a prescription, or making a medication error that results in death or injury to the patient.

 - Failing to obtain a patient’s medical history and information regarding food, drug, and alcohol use.
 This can lead to deadly drug interactions and avoidable complications which should have been foreseen.

 - Permitting unnecessary and dangerous delays in treatment, such as waiting too long to address a known infection or illness.

 - In pregnancy-related cases, causing a birth injury to the baby and/or mother, such as accidentally cutting the baby with a surgical tool during a C-Section delivery.